Season 3, Episode 4

 Michael Kithcart:

 Yes.
-So So what are some of the the bigger challenges that you see, as leaders prepare to grow into their next level of growth?
+So So what are some of the bigger challenges that you see, as leaders prepare to grow into their next level of growth?

 Susan Rylance: